irjudson/gdata2/README.txt

 == TODO:

 #Unfinished
-* Detect alterations of people's names correctly, if they have a nickname that is their new name or not
 * Document the configuration yml for gapps-provision
 * Set timestamps on the resulting database
-* Turn on detection of users possibly made by other programs other than ours
 * Un neuter the creation queue
 * Un neuter the alteration queue
 * enter code for the creation of admin users from the gapps-provision